Onkeliroh/spring_docker_workshop/README.md

-# spring_docker_workshop
+# Spring & Docker Workshop

-This repository is meant to be used as a resource accompanied by a workshop.
+This repository hold a demo application meant to be references in a workshop about spring and docker.